 Before and After Picture of Dollar Store Curtains

 You can see this before and after image of the curtains in my classroom.
 Notice how much light still comes through the window.
+Please note, these are plastic curtains and will not last forever.
+But these are great ideas to try out for cheap before you commit to a fabric option.

 Need more Decor Ideas?